thebiggive/matchbot/Readme.md

 ## Deployment

-Deploys are rolled out by [CirlceCI](https://circleci.com/), as [configured here](./.circleci/config.yml), to an [ECS](https://aws.amazon.com/ecs/) cluster, where instances run the app live inside Docker conatiners.
+Deploys are rolled out by [CirlceCI](https://circleci.com/), as [configured here](./.circleci/config.yml), to an [ECS](https://aws.amazon.com/ecs/) cluster, where instances run the app live inside Docker containers.

 As you can see in the configuration file,

-* `develop` commits trigger deploys to staging; and
+* `develop` commits trigger deploys to staging and regression environments; and
 * `master` commits trigger deploys to production

 These branches are protected on GitHub and you should have a good reason for skipping any checks before merging to them!